Alexis Ridge-Simek, Founder and President

 As former foster parents and adoptive parents, Joe and Alexis understand firsthand the foster care system and the community that The Fiaria Project supports.
 Residents of Bucks County, PA for more than a decade, the couple co-own Dragonfly Yoga Studio in Doylestown.
 Joe and Alexis met as students at Arizona State University, graduating on the same day, but with different degrees: a BA in Journalism and a BS in Recreation Management, respectively.
-The couple has two daughters, Fiona and Aria, and an old labrador mix named Wilco.
+The couple has two daughters, Fiona and Aria, and a fluffy mixed-breed dog named Tilly.

 Melissa Heller, Board Member